Algo-Phantoms/Welcome/Members.md

 - __Name__ : Prajul Gupta
  __About__ : Hello Everyone!!
 I am Prajul a pre-final year Computer Science undergrad from VIT University Chennai Campus.
 I am passionate for  Competitive Coding and a Web Developer.
-I think my greatest strength is my positive attitude, even during the most hardest of times.Also I loves to explore new technologies not only from computer science but from any other field<br>
+I think my greatest strength is my positive attitude, even during the most hardest of times.Also I loves to explore new technologies not only from computer science but from any other field
  __Tech Stack__ : C/C++, Python, Java, Html, CSS, Javascript, Bootstrap, Django, Django REST Framework, ML
  __Social Links__ : [Linkedin](https://www.linkedin.com/in/prajulgupta1920) | [Github](https://github.com/prajul007)